WojciechMula/man-intrinsics/README.rst

 The options can be passed as many times as it's needed, both accept a string, arch name or symbol.

-The list of symbol and names is displayed by option ``--dump-arch``.
+The list of symbols and names is displayed by option ``--dump-arch``.

 Examples::